davidgiven/fluxengine/doc/using.md

 (non-configuration-setting) options; this describes only basic usage of the more common tools.

-  - `fluxengine read <profile> -s <flux source> -o <image output>`
+  - `fluxengine read <profile> <options> -s <flux source> -o <image output>`

     Reads flux (possibly from a disk) and decodes it into a file system image.
-	`<profile>` is a reference to an internal input configuration file describing the format.
+    `<profile>` is a reference to an internal input configuration file describing the format. `<options>` may be any combination of options defined by the profile.

   - `fluxengine write <profile> -i <image input> -d <flux destination>`

     Reads a filesystem image and encodes it into flux (possibly writing to a disk). `<profile>` is a reference to an internal output configuration file describing the format.

   - `fluxengine rawread -s <flux source> -d <flux destination>`

     Reads flux (possibly from a disk) and writes it to a flux file without doing any decoding.
 You can specify a profile if you want to read a subset of the disk.

   - `fluxengine rawwrite -s <flux source> -d <flux destination>`

     Reads flux from a file and writes it (possibly to a disk) without doing any encoding.
 You can specify a profile if you want to write a subset of the disk.

   - `fluxengine merge -s <fluxfile> -s <fluxfile...> -d <fluxfile`